Updated on October 1st, 2020 by Aristofanis Papadatos

-ABM’s total revenue was higher in 2008 than it was in 2007 despite the nasty recession we were experiencing.
+ABM’s total revenue was higher in 2008 than it was in 2007 despite the nasty recession.
 That is due to the OneSource acquisition in 2007 as those results were added to the company’s top line in 2008, driving it higher.
-After that, revenue was slightly lower than 2008 in the next two years (but EPS were up) as ABM saw a diminutive negative impact to its top line from tough economic conditions.
+After that, revenue was slightly lower than 2008 in the next two years (but EPS rose) as ABM saw a diminutive negative impact to its top line from tough economic conditions.

 Valuation & Expected Returns

-According to ValueLine, ABM is expected to generate earnings-per-share of $1.95 for 2018.
-As a result, the stock trades for a price-to-earnings ratio of 17.7.
-The stock has held an average price-to-earnings ratio of 17.5 in the past 10 years.
+ABM is expected to generate record earnings-per-share of $2.10 in its fiscal 2020.
+As a result, the stock is currently trading at a price-to-earnings ratio of 17.1.
+This is slightly lower than the average price-to-earnings ratio of 17.5 for the stock in the past 10 years.
 We consider 17.5 to be a reasonable estimate of fair value for this stock.

-That’s not a cheap valuation for a stock with low margins and low growth prospects, but ABM’s recent acquisitions are providing some upside for revenue and earnings in the near term.
-Longer-term there are catalysts for earnings growth, including the low single digit rate of organic revenue growth mentioned earlier, as well as the margin improvement efforts ABM has already undertaken.
+That’s not a cheap valuation for a stock with low margins and low growth prospects, though the company has some long-term catalysts for earnings growth, including the low single digit rate of organic revenue growth mentioned earlier, as well as the margin improvement efforts ABM has already undertaken.

-The dividend represents a 2% yield at present, which means ABM is not a high-yield stock, although it does provide a slightly higher yield than the S&P 500 average.
-In addition, recent dividend increases have been very small with typical increases in the 2% or 3% range.
-While ABM has an impressive history of paying dividends, it lacks both a high current yield and high rates of payout growth.
+In addition, recent dividend raises have been very small, with typical increases in the 2% or 3% range.
+While ABM has an impressive history of paying dividends, it lacks both a high current yield and high rates of dividend growth.

-That said, at the current valuation, ABM’s total returns could still be strong.
-EPS growth over the medium term is expected to be 6% per year.
-Combined with a 2% dividend and the impact of a declining P/E multiple, total annual returns could approach 6.5% per year.
-This is not a spectacular expected rate of return, but is satisfactory for risk-averse investors seeking a reliable dividend growth stock.
+ABM is likely to grow its earnings per share at a 5.0% average annual rate over the next five years.
+Combined with a 2.0% dividend and a 0.5% annualized expansion of the price-to-earnings ratio, total annual returns could approach 7.5% per year.
+This is not a spectacular expected rate of return, but is satisfactory for risk-averse investors seeking a reliable and resilient dividend growth stock.

 ABM is certainly not a high-yield income stock, nor is it a high dividend growth stock.
 But what it lacks in excitement, it makes up for with consistency.
 ABM’s long and impressive history of paying a dividend should be respected, as the Dividend Kings are rare in comparison to the thousands of publicly-traded stocks in the market.